engagetitus/flutter/Phase 9_Flutter State Management/module 1_ software architecture vs design pattern/lesson2.md

-#### Lesson 2: Introduction to Design Patterns

-# Module 1: Software Architecture vs Design Pattern

-## Lesson 2: Introduction to Design Patterns
+# Lesson 2: Introduction to Design Patterns

-### What are Design Patterns?
+## What are Design Patterns?

 Design Patterns are typical solutions to common problems in software design.
 They are like blueprints that can be customized to solve a recurring design problem in your code.

 ### Types of Design Patterns

 1. **Creational Patterns**: Deal with object creation mechanisms.
    - **Singleton Pattern**
    - **Factory Method Pattern**